Skip to main content Skip to navigation

 Regulation Reports

 The Anti-Money Laundering Act of 2020 (AMLA) is the most significant anti-money laundering legislation passed by Congress in several decades.
-The Corporate Transparency Act (CTA) is part of AMLA which, in turn, is part of the National Defense Authorization Act enacted on January 1, 2021.
+The Corporate Transparency Act (CTA) is part of AMLA, which, in turn, is part of the National Defense Authorization Act enacted on January 1, 2021.
 The CTA provisions in the AMLA authorize the Financial Crimes Enforcement Network (FinCEN) to collect beneficial ownership information and disclose it to appropriate recipients, including federal law enforcement.

 The AMLA (including the CTA) provides for:

-• expanded authority to subpoena foreign banks
+• An expanded authority to subpoena foreign banks.

-• streamlined automated filing of non-complex suspicious activity reports
+• Streamlined automated filing of non-complex suspicious activity reports.

-• expanded whistleblower rewards and protections
+• Expanded whistleblower rewards and protections.

-• expanded regulatory oversight
+• Expanded regulatory oversight.

-• establishment of national AML priorities
+• The establishment of national AML priorities.

-• information sharing with foreign branches, subsidiaries, and affiliates
+• Information sharing with foreign branches, subsidiaries, and affiliates.

-• further government analyses, studies, reports, and rules
+• Further government analyses, studies, reports, and rules.

 Beneficial Ownership Registration for Business Entities

-Changes to Customer Due Diligence Process
+Changes to the Customer Due Diligence Process

-The CDD rule also requires covered financial institutions to obtain a certification from the individual opening an account on behalf of a legal entity that identifies any individuals who meet the definitions under the ownership or control prongs.
+The rule also requires covered financial institutions to obtain a certification from the individual opening an account on behalf of a legal entity that identifies individuals who meet the definitions under the ownership or control prongs.

-The CDD rule requires such institutions to, on a risk basis, maintain and update customer information by establishing policies, procedures, and processes for determining whether and when, on the basis of risk, to update customer information to ensure that customer information is current and accurate.
+It also expects such institutions to, on a risk basis, maintain and update customer information by establishing policies, procedures, and processes for determining whether and when, based on risk, to update customer information to ensure that customer information is current and accurate.

 Reporting Companies